paolofalcoruegg/axp/README.md

 ### Research

-This initial phase aimed at testing various interesting audio phenomena and quickly progressing to a concept.
+This initial phase aimed at testing different substrates and to quickly progress to a concept.
 The team tested ferrofluids, iron filings, vodka and various other substances on a bass reflex speaker (Figure 3).
 We also looked at previous installations, which were mostly focused on pure tones.
 The team showed interest in showcasing how different types of signals (simple, complex, static or dynamic) visualise on the apparatus.

 <p align="center"><img width="350" src=".github/Research.gif"></p>
 <p align="center"><em>Figure 3: Faraday waves on a simple woofer</em></p>